Create Videos of Your Art to Grow Your Following

 My Video Setup:

-When I was at my most ambitious state, I was posting a time lapse video of my work once a day.
-If you want to aggressively try to grow your following, I would suggest you do the same (and don’t forget to research a good list of hashtags).
-At a minimum that means I needed 7 videos a week, so I basically started to record everything I did in the studio.
-This led me to “upgrade” my recording equipment to make it as easy as possible for me to hit record.
-(Smartphones run out of storage space quickly when you record that much!)
+When I was in my most ambitious state, I was posting a time-lapse video of my work once a day.
+If you want to aggressively try to grow your following, I would suggest you do the same.
+At a minimum, that means I needed 7 videos a week, so I basically started to record everything I did in the studio.
+In 2022, aggressive growth requires 1-3 Reels/Tiktok videos a day.

-Right now, I record all of my videos using a webcam.
-I record right onto my laptop and I edit them with Adobe Premiere Pro.
+For a while, I recorded all of my videos using a webcam.
+I could record right onto my laptop and I edit them with Adobe Premiere Pro.
 Easy peasy.
+I used this for YouTube videos too, but since needing to switch the recording format to portrait vs landscape, I have to choose one or the other.

 - Laptop (I use a Lenovo Ideapad like this one.
 You just need a USB port, decent RAM and processing power, and plenty of hard drive space for videos.)